-Duty Card Duty Card Touch Writer Ballot-Marking Device Equipment Judge The voter using the ballot-marking device will be issued a Touch Writer ballot (sealed blank ballot stock) from the ballot judge; this ballot will need to be initialed by two election judges.
-Monitor the ballot counter You will need to escort the voter to the ballot-marking device and stay with them through the process.
-Provide the voter privacy and do not stand directly behind them once they 1 Before the polls open, tape a 6-foot perimeter surrounding the ballot counter.
+- 1 Before the polls open, tape a 6-foot perimeter surrounding the ballot counter.
 Only the voter casting a ballot may be within the perimeter.
-You may only enter the perimeter if the voter has start voting. specifically asked for assistance.
-Allow the voter to choose between using the handheld device or the touchscreen to operate the device.
-Headphone covers should be used for every voter.
-Use alcohol wipes to clean the device in between voters.
-2 Manage the line at the ballot counter.
+You may only enter the perimeter if the voter has specifically asked for assistance. - 2 Manage the line at the ballot counter.
 Ballots can be inserted in any direction.
 Once the U.S. flag appears on the screen the ballot has been cast and counted.
-"I Voted" stickers should be made available · When not being used, the ballot-marking device will be idle with the screen asking you to 3 If a voter's ballot is rejected by the ballot counter, have the voter try to reinsert the ballot.
-If it is enter an access code rejected a second time, the ballot counter display screen may provide the rejection reason.
-To help determine the rejection reason, it is acceptable to look at the voter's ballot if they ask you 1 Open the paper tray on the black OKI printer and place the ballot-marking device stock into the tray, with the election judge initials end facing up and away from you.
-Leave the colored paper in the tray under ballot-marking device stock to weigh down the sensor.
-Close the tray. a.
-If the voter would like to cast this ballot, see the reverse side for override instructions 2 Press the blue poll worker button on the back of the ballot-marking device (next to the blue b.
-If the voter would like to spoil their ballot, direct them to the ballot judge light) 4 No voter can leave the polling place with their ballot and come back later to vote.
+"I Voted" stickers should be made available. - 3 If a voter's ballot is rejected by the ballot counter, have the voter try to reinsert the ballot.
+If it is rejected a second time, the ballot counter display screen may provide the rejection reason.
+To help determine the rejection reason, it is acceptable to look at the voter's ballot if they ask you to do so. - If the voter would like to cast this ballot, see the reverse side for override instructions. - b.
+If the voter would like to spoil their ballot, direct them to the ballot judge. - 4 No voter can leave the polling place with their ballot and come back later to vote.
 If the voter has signed the roster and been issued a ballot, they must vote.
-It is acceptable for a voter to cast a blank ballot.
-3 The display screen will go from blue to gray.
-Enter the poll worker code--and select ACCEPT.
-5 Voters are not allowed to cast absentee ballots that they received through the mail at their 4 Select CREATE BALLOT ACCESS CODE. polling place.
-Voters cannot leave their absentee ballot with election judges at the polling 5 Choose your precinct and select OK. place If voters are attempting to drop off their own absentee ballot, advise them to vote a new ballot through the Election Day voting process.
-6 Select YES, PRINT CODE.
-The access code will print automatically from the ballot-marking device's thermal printe b.
-All absentee ballots must be delivered in-person to Ramsey County Elections by 7 Tear off the printed access code slip.
-The ballot-marking device's screen will change back to 3:00pm on Election Day OR postmarked by Election Day and received by Ramsey blue.
-Enter the access code from the slip.
-(When the voter is finished, place the used access code in the Touch Writer Ballot-Marking Device envelope).
-County Elections two days after Election Day.
-6 If the ballot counter stops working for part of the day, voting must continue.
-Voters should 8 Explain to the voter how to use the device.
-Ask if the voter needs additional assistance.
-If the place their ballot in the emergency slot of the ballot box.
-When the ballot counter is running voter indicates they need no further assistance, the voter may mark their ballot independently. again, two judges of different major political parties must cast those ballots through the ballot counter.
-9 After the ballot has printed, direct the voter to the Scan ballot counter to cast their ballot.
-RAMSEY COUNTY Updated 2020 RAMSEY COUNTY Updated 2020
+It is acceptable for a voter to cast a bank ballot. - 5 Voters are not allowed to cast absentee ballots that they received through the mail at their polling place.
+Voters cannot leave their absentee ballot with election judges at the polling place. - If voters are attempting to drop off their own absentee ballot, advise them to vote a new ballot through the Election Day voting process. - b.
+All absentee ballots must be delivered in-person to Ramsey County Elections by 3:00pm on Election Day OR postmarked by Election Day and received by Ramsey County Elections two days after Election Day. - 6 If the ballot counter stops working for part of the day, voting must continue.
+Voters should place their ballot in the emergency slot of the ballot box.
+When the ballot counter is running again, two judges of different major political parties must cast those ballots through the ballot counter.